Opinion

 29

-Mike over 10 years ago
+Mike about 11 years ago

 Many pahrma companies subcontract their research out to Universities; Pharma companies that do animal research in the USA must follow the Animal Welfare Act and are regulated and inspected.